Easy & Healthy Spiced Nuts Recipe (No Sugar)

 Some links in this article are affiliate links and if you click on them and purchase I will receive a small commission at no cost to you.

-If you have read about my real food weight loss, then you won't be surprised to know I have a thing for nuts.
+If you have read about my real food weight loss, then you won’t be surprised to know I have learned to enjoy nuts.

-I love how just a few (really - only just a bit more than an 1/8 cup - you can read more about my portion control tips here), along with a cup of tea, satisfies my afternoon hunger.
+I love how just a few along with a cup of tea, satisfies my afternoon hunger (really – only just about an 1/8 cup – you can read more about my portion control tips here),

 Are Nuts Really Good For You?

 The thing is, nuts have suffered from a bad rap through the years because they are high in fat.
-I remember being told to stay away from nuts with the focus on the calorie intake.
+I remember being told to stay away from nuts when the focus was only on calories.

 It wasn’t until I started researching real food and health that I realized that nuts are full of healthy fats and even help to lower your LDL (“bad”) cholesterol levels.